esp-rs/book/src/writing-your-own-application/std-applications/understanding-esp-idf-template.md

 use esp_idf_sys as _; // If using the `binstart` feature of `esp-idf-sys`, always keep this module imported

 fn main() {
-    esp_idf_sys::link_patches();
+    // It is necessary to call this function once.
+Otherwise some patches to the runtime
+    // implemented by esp-idf-sys might not link properly.
+See https://github.com/esp-rs/esp-idf-template/issues/71 esp_idf_sys::link_patches();
     println!("Hello, world!");
 }
 ```
 The first line its an import that defines the esp-idf entry-point when the root crate is a binary crate that defines a main function.